zuplo/docs/docs/articles/dev-portal-theme.md

 :::danger

-Custom styles and CSS variables beyond what is documented above are not officially supported and may break with future releases.
+Custom styles and CSS variables beyond what is documented above aren't officially supported and may break with future releases.
 Use custom CSS with caution.